The Kitchen God's Wife: Plot summary

 The marriage to Wen Fu, who first courted Peanut but transferred his attentions to Winnie when he learned of her father's wealth, turned out to be a disaster.
 Winnie suffered physical and mental abuse at the hands of her husband, losing many children along the way.
 Throughout her marriage, Winnie does many things behind the scenes that her husband takes credit for, and she likens her situation to a Chinese fable about a man who was horrible to his wife no matter how much she did for him, and yet still became known as "the Kitchen God".

 It was during the war that Winnie met Jimmy Louie, Pearl's father; He was a good husband, a good father, and a minister in the Chinese Baptist Church, but he died when Pearl was a teenager, a time when Pearl became very angry.
 Winnie explains to Pearl that she met Jimmy Louie in China, at an American military dance.
-The two fell in love and he began to help escape her abusive marriage.
+The two fell in love and he began to help her escape her abusive marriage.
 In order to gain a divorce, the paper has to be signed by two witnesses and Grand Auntie Du and Helen agreed to sign.
 Wen-Fu had previously ripped up the papers from her first attempt, and Winnie went to him again to get the papers signed.
 At this second meeting Wen Fu raped her.
 Winnie explains that she has always tried to love Pearl more because she thought she might have been Wen-Fu's daughter.

 After Winnie tells her story, Pearl reveals the secret of her disease.
 By the time the wedding of Bao-Bao comes around, mother and daughter have come to know each other better.
 Winnie goes into a local shop and finds an altar with an unnamed goddess.
 The shopkeeper gives it to her for half price because it is considered bad luck.
-Winnie names it "Lady Sorrowfree" the wife of the Kitchen god, who has endured all, received no credit for the work she has done, and is still strong.
+Winnie names it "Lady Sorrowfree" the wife of the Kitchen God, who has endured all, received no credit for the work she has done, and is still strong.
 At the end of the novel, Helen reveals that she is planning a trip to China, with Pearl, and Winnie.